 In this article, I’ll give you a brief rundown of what CloudApp is.
 Then I share the five ways that I’m currently using (or plan to use in the near future) this solution.
 Sound like a plan?
 Then let’s dive right in and get started!

 What Is CloudApp?

 CloudApp is a visual communication platform that brings screen and webcam recording, GIF creation, and image annotation features to the cloud.
 It can be used to communicate more effectively, create more engaging content, and boost productivity levels.

 Imagine being able to speak your mind to your computer’s webcam and then sending the resulting footage to your colleagues rather than typing out long-winded emails…

-Or drawing attention to specific things via an image annotation feature that allows you to easily access arrows, circles, text boxes, and emojis…
+Or drawing attention to specific things via a screenshot tool that allows you to easily access arrows, circles, text boxes, and emojis…

 That’s the power of CloudApp!